TheOdinProject/curriculum/html_css/v2/main-course/grid-lessons/creating-a-grid.md

 }
 ~~~

-By default, CSS Grid will add additional content with implicit rows meaning the extra elements would keep being added further down the grid in a vertical fashion.
-It would be much less common to want extra content added horizontally along the grid, but that can be set using the `grid-auto-flow: column` property and those implicit track sizes can be defined with the `grid-auto-columns` property.
+By default, CSS Grid will add additional content with implicit rows.
+This means the extra elements would keep being added further down the grid in a vertical fashion.
+It would be much less common to want extra content added horizontally along the grid, *but* that can be set using the `grid-auto-flow: column` property and those implicit track sizes can be defined with the `grid-auto-columns` property.

 ### Grid Gaps

 The gap between grid rows and columns is known as the gutter or alley.
-Gap sizes can be adjusted separately for rows and columns using the `column-gap` and `row-gap` properties or the gap can be set with the shorthand property `grid-gap` if you want the row and column gap to be the same.
+Gap sizes can be adjusted separately for rows and columns using the `column-gap` and `row-gap` properties.
+The gap can also be set with the shorthand property `grid-gap` if you want the row and column gap to be the same.

 Before adding our grid gap properties let’s make things a little easier to see without relying on developer tools.
 We’ll go ahead and add a simple border around our grid items so we can get a better sense of their placement around each other: